Huntercombe Golf Club

 Willie Park Junior changed much of that in 1901 when he opened three courses that established new design standards for inland golf.
 Those courses were Sunningdale, Notts and Huntercombe.
-Of the three, Park invested his own money in only one and that was Huntercombe where he became the Managing Director of what he had hoped would become a successful real estate venture (alas, it wasn’t).
-A descendant from one of golf’s most famous families, his father Willie Park Senior won the first Open Championship and three others.
-His uncle Mungo also became Open champion and the brothers made a further name for themselves by founding a well known golf club and ball company based out of Musselburgh, Scotland.
+Of the three, Park invested his own money in only Huntercombe, where he became the Managing Director of what he had hoped would become a successful real estate venture (alas, it didn’t).
+A descendant of one of golf’s most noted families, his father Willie Park Senior won the first Open Championship and three others.
+His uncle, Mungo, also became Open champion and the brothers made a further name for themselves by founding a well known golf club and ball company based in Musselburgh, Scotland.
 Park Junior himself won the Open in 1887 and 1889 while helping to run the family business.
 From this pedigree background, Park developed strong ideas as to what constituted good golf.

-Here are descriptions of Huntercombe from an early advertisement: “Situated on the Chiltern Hills, 700 feet above sea-level, playable all the year round, a perfect seaside course – inland, grand old turf, gravel and sand subsoil, health giving breezes, an ideal course for London golfers.”
+Here is the description of Huntercombe from an early advertisement: “Situated on the Chiltern Hills, 700 feet above sea-level, playable all the year round, a perfect seaside course – inland, grand old turf, gravel and sand subsoil, health giving breezes, an ideal course for London golfers.”
 The best part?
-The virtues and playing characteristics promised hold as true today as they did in 1901.
+The virtues and playing characteristics promised hold nearly as true today as they did in 1901.

 First, the greens and their surrounds: Bear in mind that the man who designed this course is the same one who later penned The Art of Putting.
 Highlighted by a four foot change in elevation in the fourth green and the famous three foot step-up at the much photographed eighth green, Huntercombe featured interior contours the likes of which had yet to be built on an inland course anywhere in the world.
 To put this in perspective, Charles Blair Macdonald, Walter Travis, Alister MacKenzie, A.W.
-Tillinghast, Perry Maxwell and others were still years, even decades, away from building greens that would make each famous in his own right.
+Tillinghast, Perry Maxwell and others were still years away from building greens that would make each famous.
 Park and Huntercombe came first in a landmark moment in golf course architecture.
-Indeed, Harry S. Colt, the standard bearer of UK architects, never built a series of putting surfaces as bold as the ones at Huntercombe.
+Indeed, Harry S. Colt, the standard bearer of U.K. architects, never built a series of putting surfaces as bold as the ones at Huntercombe.